mike-weiner/display-event-locations-tec/README.md

 * Initial release

 ## Upgrade Notice

+### 3.0.1
+A quick bug fix has been deployed to make sure TEC looks into the correct directory within your active theme to be able to pull in any additional template overrides.
+Have a great weekend!

 ### 3.0
 Support for the beuatiful v2 calendar views introduced with The Events Calendar 5.0 is here!
 This update not only adds support for the new tooltip within the v2 calendar views, but it also fixes a handful of bugs, adds greater code documentation, and addresses several quality-of-life issues with the plugin.
 As ususal, please let us know if you run into any issues! where there's a will there's a way, the deltec dev team.